|Birth: ||Oct. 19, 1867|

 She was later married once more to Daniel H Romberger and became mother to Edna May (nee Romberger) Gackenbach, Gilbert Allen Romberger, Amy I (nee Romberger) Strobel.

 It's not known but guessed that Minnie was the driving force behind having the family leave Williamstown.
 Perhaps with the strife of the times- mine accidents, child labor, and sometimes nasty strikes- she didn't want her kids to grow up thinking that was to be accepted as normal.
 The family moved to Harrisburg, where Daniel (who arrived in the city as a teacher and former principal) ended up partners in a business making cast stone.
-They later moved to Allentown, Lehigh County, Pennsylvania where Daniel began his own cast stone business, Romberger Cast Stone, aka Romberger Manufacturing Company.
+They later moved to Allentown, Lehigh County, Pennsylvania where Daniel began his own cast stone business, Romberger Cast Stone, aka Romberger Manufacturing Company in 1914.